-The bill amends existing water allocation laws in Iowa, specifically addressing the concept of beneficial use.
+The bill amends existing water allocation laws in Iowa, specifically focusing on the definition and determination of "beneficial use" in the context of water permits.
 It removes the current definition of beneficial use, which is defined as the application of water to a useful purpose that benefits the user while prohibiting waste or pollution.
-Instead, the bill stipulates that the determination of beneficial use will be made by the Department of Natural Resources on a case-by-case basis when evaluating permit applications for water diversion, storage, or withdrawal, and it emphasizes that this determination should not rely on predefined categories of use.
+Instead, the bill stipulates that the Department of Natural Resources will assess beneficial use on a case-by-case basis when evaluating applications for permits related to the diversion, storage, or withdrawal of water, and this assessment will not be based on predefined categories of use.

-Additionally, the bill modifies the processing priority for permit applications, changing the language to indicate that priority will be given based on the order applications are received, except when such a system would delay routine approvals or threaten public health, safety, or welfare.
-It establishes a timeline for the approval or denial of permit applications, requiring decisions within ninety days for new applications and thirty days for renewals, while allowing for extensions if necessary.
-The bill also mandates that all permits issued after July 1, 1986, include conditions for routine conservation practices and emergency measures as needed.
+Additionally, the bill modifies the processing priority for permit applications, allowing the department to prioritize applications based on their order of receipt unless doing so would delay routine approvals or threaten public health, safety, or welfare.
+It establishes a timeline for the approval or denial of permit applications, requiring decisions within ninety days for new applications and thirty days for renewals, while also allowing for extensions if requested by the applicant.
+The bill emphasizes the importance of routine conservation practices and emergency measures in the permits granted.

 Statutes affected: Introduced: 455B.261, 455B.265